StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/views/create-a-custom-view.md

-# How to Create a Custom View
+# Create a Custom View

 This topic provides step-by-step instructions for creating a custom [view](create-a-custom-view.md) in TheHive.